GOP struggles to find footing in first Biden impeachment hearing

 Republicans refuse to call in Rudy Giuliani

-Republicans on the panel twice quashed efforts by Democrats to bring in Rudy Giualani, and in one case an associate who worked alongside him as he traveled to Ukraine to further allegations that President Biden improperly intervened to oust a Ukrainian prosecutor to benefit his son.
+Republicans on the panel twice quashed efforts by Democrats to bring in Rudy Giuliani and in one case an associate who worked alongside him as he traveled to Ukraine to further allegations that Biden improperly intervened to oust a Ukrainian prosecutor to benefit his son.

 Raskin first made the motion, calling Giuliani and his associate Lev Parnas “the origins of the lie on which this sham impeachment is based and who worked to spread it.”